SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

                           Useful if you are submitting a job to an HPC qsub queue and want the submitted job to wait for completion of a previous job.
-    --nemo3.4             Prepare a NEMO-3.4 run; the default is to prepare a NEMO-3.6 run.
     -q, --quiet           don't show the run directory path on completion

 See the :ref:`RunDescriptionFileStructure` section for details of the run description file.